 Additionally, lenders will look at your credit history to determine what interest rate you will qualify for.
 Late payments and credit cards pushed to their limits will make things more difficult and costly when it comes to mortgage financing.
 Next, you need to come up with a down payment for your home.
 Savings, gifts from family and loans can be good sources.

-First time buyers can also borrow (tax-free) from their RRSP savings up to $25,000 per person toward their down payment.
+Did you know that it’s possible to borrow money from your RRSP to cover your down payment when buying a home?
+This can be a useful option if you’re struggling to come up with the money on your own.
+First time buyers may be able to borrow (tax-free) from their RRSP savings up to $35,000 per person toward their down payment.
 This plan is available for people who have not owned a home in roughly the last five years.

-First time buyers in Ontario are eligible to receive a rebate of up to $4,000 in Provincial Land Transfer Tax (LTT).
-This is another benefit available to first time buyers, and is typically processed through your real estate lawyer when processing your transaction.
+First time home buyers in Ontario are eligible to receive a refund of up to $4,000 in Provincial Land Transfer Tax (LTT).
+This is a benefit available to first time buyers, and is typically processed through your real estate lawyer when completing the paperwork for closing your transaction.

 Get in Touch!

 Contact me to explore the possibilities.
-If you are currently renting, you could be in a position to own a home already!
+If you are currently renting, you could be able to own a home already!
 My goal is to make your home-buying process enjoyable and stress-free.